nighthawkcoders/python-pages/_posts/2023-08-30-agile_methodolgy.md

 - Key to success.
 Make great use of time in class.
 Pair share programming typically provides three time dividend over individual programming when you are learning something new.

 ### [Issues](https://github.com/features/issues)
 Sprint cadences have ideas/issues that are broken into short term work units called tasks.
+Teacher establishes Sprint time in class schedule.

 ### [Scrum Board / GitHub Project / Kanban Style](https://docs.github.com/en/issues/trying-out-the-new-projects-experience/about-projects)
 The Scrum Board contains issues that are assigned to individuals,  each of these <mark>issues will have tangible</mark> deliverable links (code/video/...).
 Scrum Team will use Scrum Board to understand everyone's ideas and efforts.
 This includes individual tasks.
 Use GitHub Projects add Issues to the board.
 Issues are placed in columns on a Scrum Board (<mark>Kanban</mark>) to represent progress.
 The below columns have been successful in our academic environment.
 1. To do/backlog
 2. In progress
-3. Complete
+3. Code Complete
 4. Deployed
-5. Done
+5. Verified

 ### Sprint
 Sprint is a period of time that Team uses to plan work and execute work.
 This includes planning, research, development, deployment, and test.
-Typically, <mark>sprints will be 2 weeks</mark> or longer in the classroom.
-Anytime a sprint lasts longer than a week, there will be a weekly Review Tickets (formative assessment) and concluding with an end of Review Ticket (summative assessment).
+Typically, <mark>sprints will be 4 weeks</mark> with shorter chekpoints in the classroom.
+Anytime a sprint lasts longer than a week, there needs to be weekly Review Tickets (formative assessment) and concluding with an end of Sprint Review Ticket (summative assessment).
 Sample sprint follows...
 - Week 1
     - Monday - Sprint Objectives, Scrum Team Planning
-    - Tuesday - Test Prep Tuesday (Student Led)
+    - Tuesday - College Board Test Prep Tuesday (Student Led)
     - Wednesday - Code, Code, Code
     - Thursday - Tech Talk (Teacher)
     - Friday - Code, Code, Code; Teacher 1 v 2, formative review
     - 2 hours outside of class for project work

+...

-- Week 2
+- Week 4
     - Monday - Sprint Crossover Grading,  Scrum Team Planning
-    - Tuesday - Test Prep Tuesday (Student Led)
+    - Tuesday - College Board Testing
     - Wednesday - Code, Code, Code
     - Thursday - Tech Talk (Teacher)
     - Friday - Code, Code, Code; Teacher 1 v 4 including Demos/Review Ticket/Peer, summative review